Estete9/my-things-catalog/README.md

 To make use of this project on the console, kindly run `ruby main.rb`

+### Testing <a name="testing">

+To run all tests please:
+- Make sure that the `rspec` gem is  installed
+- Confirm that you are at the root directory (ex: ./my-things-catalog)
+- Run the script `rspec`
+- *Alternatvely run the script `rspect --format doc` for a more stylized output

 ## 👥 Authors <a name="authors"></a>

 👤 **Erwin Amador**